This program last ran in October 2019. Future dates to be announced.

 - Learn how to detect new megatrends—and understand how they affect the business landscape

-- Develop a new lens to “see” emerging opportunities and economies of scale and scope
+- Develop a new lens to see emerging market growth opportunities and economies of scale and scope

 - Track and evaluate the performance of competitors on a regular basis